Our Upcoming Events

 It takes resources and energy to manufacture and transport all products, including recyclables.
 So cutting down on waste disposal through Reduce and Reuse activities provides more economic, social and environmental benefits than recycling and composting alone.

-Being a Sustainable City means making our City safe, healthy and vibrant with opportunity and well-being for all — while acting within the capacity of natural systems.
+A Sustainable City means making our City safe, healthy and vibrant with opportunity and well-being for all — while acting within the capacity of natural systems.
 Learn more about waste reduction and the four R's.

 Bulky Pickup & Recycling

-The Oakland Bulky Pickup Program provides one bulky pickup to every resident residing in a single family home and occupants of 2-4 unit buildings and an optional second appointment for the first 500 callers.
+The Oakland Bulky Pick-up Program provides one bulky pickup to every resident residing in a single family home and occupants of 2-4 unit buildings and an optional second appointment for the first 500 callers.
 The Bulky Pick-up Program also provides bulky pick-ups to 5-9 unit buildings to the first 1,100 callers.

 - Bulky Pickup & Recycling Guidelines

-- Call Waste Management of Alameda County (WMAC) at (510) 613-8710 to schedule your pickup appointment.
+- Call Waste Management of Alameda County (WMAC) at (510) 613-8710 to schedule your pickup appointment

 - Frequently Asked Questions - Bulky Pickup